The City and Its Uncertain Walls

-The City and Its Uncertain Walls (街とその不確かな壁, Machi to Sono Futashika na Kabe) is a novel written by Japanese writer Haruki Murakami that has been announced to be released on April 13, 2023.
-The release date for an English translation has not been announced.
-The novel shares its title with Murakami's story of the same name, which was published in the September 1980 issue of Bungakukai.
-It is unknown if it is related to the story.
+The City and Its Uncertain Walls (街とその不確かな壁, Machi to Sono Futashika na Kabe) is a novel written by Japanese writer Haruki Murakami that was released on April 13, 2023.
+Philip Gabriel's English translation was published on November 19, 2024 in Britain and United States.
+The novel shares its title with an earlier short story of the same name, which was published in the September 1980 issue of Bungakukai.

-Plot
+Background

+Murakami started writing the book in January 2020 while spending all of his time at home during the COVID-19 pandemic, and completed it in December 2022.
+Initially his intention was to rewrite his 1980 short story with the same title to improve it, but the story got expanded to the 672 page novel, with the material from the short story forming its first chapter.

-Shinchosha Publishing has announced that the plot involves "a story that had long been sealed."
+Before its publication, Shinchosha Publishing announced that the plot involves "a story that had long been sealed."
 The publisher also shared a teaser that includes the text: "Must go to the city.
 No matter what happens.
 A locked up 'story' starts to move quietly as if 'old dreams' are woken up and unraveled in a secluded archive."

+Publication

+The City and Its Uncertain Walls was published in Japan on 13 April 2023.
+Murakami's first novel in six years, it was widely anticipated by Japanese readers who queued up at midnight on the day of its release to get a copy of the book.
+Selling more than half of its initial print run of 300 000 copies in the first week, Shinchosha immediately announced a second re-print.